TcT2k/wxPDFView/Readme.md

 * wxPDFView Main pdf view
 * wxPDFViewBookmarksCtrl tree control displaying bookmarks contained in the PDF
 * wxPDFViewThumbnailsListBox listbox control for displaying thumbnails
+* wxPDFViewDocumentFrame Frame combining all controls into a PDF viewer window

 After initializing an instance of wxPDFView call SetPDFView on wxPDFViewBookmarksCtrl and/or wxPDFViewThumbnailsListBox.
 Call wxPDFView->LoadDocument to load a PDF into the